We explore how organizations can use system dynamics as the core analytical decision technology to achieve mission-critical goals.

 Communicate analytical decision results to decision makers and other consumers of analytical products effectively using interactive tables and graphs.

 For my part this curriculum emanates from over 45 years of learning from and teaching managers system dynamics and statistical inference at Fordham University, Clarkson University, Syracuse University and LeMoyne College.
 I have used SD techniques and simulations at a variety of financial institutions, high tech, energy, retail, governmental and not-for-profit organizations world-wide.
+I especially want to acknowledge the many years of working with my son, Andrew Foote, who, with his company Paraclete Risk Solutions LLC, was critical in the development, promotion, and delivery of systems models, strategy, consulting, and services to multiple public and private sector clients over the past 20 years.

 I have taken liberally materials and ideas (some might say I curated materials) from several extant courses.
 They all flow from the avowed discoverer of the systems dynamics methodology, Jay W. Forrester, and his decades of work, and students, at the Sloan School of Management, MIT.